mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 1/14 Revolver - The Beatles
 * Nth Listen: Very good
+* N+1 Listen: Very good

+This album is so great.
+Although I'm not crazy about the sitar parts, the highlights more than make up for it.

 ## 1/13 Joshua Tree - U2
 * 1st Listen: Pretty good